zipwireapp/zipwireapp/abuse/how-we-handle/index.md

 - Someone alerts us.
 We give [abuse reports](../index.md) our full care and attention.
 Our Support team also responds to every question or comment that comes in.
 If we notice anything in those emails that points to a violation, we will look into it.
 - We notice an anomaly in our business operations monitoring.
 We monitor a range of things about our products, like signup volume and error rates of web requests.
 If we see something weird with those numbers, we get to the bottom of it.
 - We stumble upon public web content that links an individual or organization to a Zipwire product.
-We aren’t scouring the Internet looking for those links, but if we do come across any, we check them out.
+We aren't scouring the Internet looking for those links, but if we do come across any, we check them out.

 This list is not exhaustive; there are always edge cases.
 We will update the list if we find regular new avenues.